Why This Recipe Works

 Corn tortillas, cilantro, diced onions, lime wedges, and queso fresco for serving (optional)

 Add dried chiles to large heavy-bottomed Dutch oven or stock pot and cook over medium-high heat, stirring frequently, until slightly darkened with intense, roasted aroma, 2 to 5 minutes.
 Do not allow to smoke.
 Add chicken stock, raisins, orange juice concentrate, chipotles in adobo, white vinegar, and fish sauce.
 Bring to a boil over high heat, reduce to a bare simmer, and let cook until chiles are totally softened, about 15 minutes.
 Blend into a smooth puree using an immersion blender or by transferring to a countertop blender.
 Set aside.

-Carefully pat pork dry with paper towels or a clean kitchen towel.
-Cut into 2 inch cubes.
+Carefully pat pork cubes dry with paper towels or a clean kitchen towel.
 Heat vegetable oil in a large heavy-bottomed Dutch oven over high heat until smoking.
-Add pork all at once and spread evenly over bottom surface (it's ok if not all the pork is touching the bottom or if the pan is crowded.
+Add pork all at once and spread evenly over bottom surface.
+(It's ok if not all the pork is touching the bottom or if the pan is crowded.)
 Cook without moving until bottom surface is well browned, about 8 minutes.
 Transfer pork to a cutting board and set aside.
 Add onions and garlic to Dutch oven and cook, stirring frequently, until softened and beginning to brown, about 10 minutes.
 Add oregano and cumin and cook, stirring constantly, until fragrant, about 30 seconds.